Does Baking Soda Clean Toilets?

 How to Prevent Dirt or Stubborn Stains in Your Toilet

-While some toilets have a stain-resistant finish, they still might not be exempt from staining.
-Standing water has minerals that can discolor or stain the porcelain.
 If you allow stains from standing water to build, they will be hard to remove.
-You will need strong chemicals or acidic cleansers to remove the stubborn stain.
+Then, you will need strong chemicals or acidic cleansers to remove the stubborn stain.

-Thus, it’s worthwhile to not only be aware of how baking soda cleans toilets.
-It’s also crucial to practice preventive maintenance.
 To do this, make “flush the toilet after use” a family rule.
 Also, make a weekly cleaning habit of cleaning the toilet with baking soda.

 Conclusion